 Planning and prioritizing your tasks will only get you so far.
 Besides knowing what you need to work on, you need to know when you will work on it.

 Without a structure for your schedule, even your highest priority projects don’t have consistent room for execution.
 It’s a slippery slope to falling behind and missing your goals.
-A simple trick is to use block scheduling to group similar tasks into one batch throughout the week.
+A simple trick is to use block scheduling (sometimes known as a time block schedule) to group similar tasks into one batch throughout the week.
 For example, instead of reaching out to prospects sporadically throughout the week, schedule a 2-hour block twice a week to focus on business development.

 By grouping similar tasks together, you can develop a groove and work faster and more efficiently.
 We recommend using a time blocking approach called Block Scheduling.

 Setting your blocks is simple: Identity common tasks such as business development or emails and estimate how much time those items will take to complete.
 Then plug it into your calendar, just like you would a meeting or event.

 With our Block Scheduling tool, you can categorize your tasks, schedule the time needed to complete each task create a roadmap for your week.

 The tricky part is finding a groove that works for you.
 Understand how you work so you can schedule tasks based on when you will be most productive.
 You will also need to be mindful of deadlines.
 Keep your priority list in mind when carving out your blocks and schedule time-sensitive items early on in the week.